SOTA Mapping Project

 SOTA Mapping Project (SMP) is a website (www.sotamaps.org) offering mapping resources for radio amateurs participating in the Summits On The Air (SOTA) awards program.
 It aims to provide comprehensive mapping information in graphical form based on Google Maps on summits included in the program, for participants in the program as well as for the general user.

 The site is built and maintained by a small group of radio amateurs with interests in SOTA, hill walking and mountaineering, mapping and open source programming.
-They also maintain a similar site (iotamaps - Islands On The Air) for the Islands on the air (IOTA) award scheme.
+They also maintain a similar site for the Islands on the air (IOTA) award scheme.

 Features

 The site has five main mapping pages, each providing different sets of functionality.

 Main page

 This is the page most often used, since it is referenced directly by links from each of the SOTAWatch Summit pages.
 In addition to being able to view various SOTA Associations, Regions and individual summits, the page offers the exporting or downloading of such data in GPX (for import into a GPS device) or KML (for importing into Google Earth) formats.